VladimirVuletic/github-workflows/workflows/creating-new-project.md

    * `README.md` is where you’ll describe your project.
    * `workflows/` will hold each scenario as its own Markdown file.
-   * Files ending in `.md` are Markdown files - similar plain tex but with simple formatting, ideal for documentation and READMEs.
+   * Files ending in `.md` are Markdown files - similar plain text but with simple formatting, ideal for documentation and READMEs.

 5. Open and edit your files in your preferred editor (Visual Studio Code, Notepad++ etc.).